alexcfv/go-sniffer/README.md

 ### 🚀 Getting Started

-if you have macos on intel as i, you can download binary in releases, because cross compile don't work with pcap and cgo
+if you have macos on intel as me, you can download binary in releases, because cross compile don't work with pcap and cgo

 #### 1 Clon repo